ElenaiDev/ElenaiDodge2.0/README.md

 # Elenai Dodge 2

-Elenai Dodge 2 is a dodging mod that serves as an API for all my fuure projects
+Elenai Dodge 2 is a dodging mod that serves as an API for all my future projects

 ## Installation